pjobson/actorGraphor/README.md

 To run it:

+Clone the repo.

+Install modules from package.json, may take a few minutes depending on your connection.

+    npm install

+Install modules from bower.json, should go pretty quick.

+    bower install

-Create a mongodb laid out as such, I don't currently have a username/password on my local mongod instance, you'll have to modify themoviedb.node.js if yours does.
+Create a mongodb instance with the following collections laid out as such, I don't currently have a username/password on my local mongod instance, you'll have to modify themoviedb.node.js if yours does.

     moviedbcache
         movieInfo